tbm/homepage/content/debian/cobalt/install.md

 <h2>Requirements</h2>

-In order to install Debian 6.0 (squeeze) on a Cobalt machine, you need the
+In order to install Debian 7.0 (wheezy) on a Cobalt machine, you need the
 following:

 <ul>